Browse the Guide:

 Entries beginning with "J" and "K"

 JACKSON FERRY SHOT TOWER LINOCUT, c.
 1930.
 0.1 cu ft.
 Collection consists of a black and white linocut of Jackson Ferry Shot Tower in Wythe County, VA.
 It was created by Conway Smith.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-050.

 JACKSON, JOHN PAUL.
 PAPERS, c1922.
 0.1 cu. ft.
 Student at Virginia